helenawsu/blog/src/data/blog/cv-proj4.md

   </figure>
   </div>

-Note the dip in psnr at epoch 5000.
-I increased the probability of sampling object pixels from 0.75 to 0.9 at that epoch.
-The real PNSR should be 1-2 db higher than the graph since the psnr is calculated mostly on the object pixels.
+Note the dip in PSNR at epoch 5000.
+At that point, I increased the probability of sampling object pixels from 0.75 to 0.9.
+The actual PSNR is likely 1–2 dB higher than shown in the graph, since the PSNR is calculated mostly over object pixels.

 <div style="display: flex; gap: 1rem; justify-content: center;">